Can I see a chiropractor if I have a concussion?

 posted: Jan.
 02, 2023.

-Chiropractors in every state in America are able to be primary care providers, in Montana and many other states chiropractors are also able to return an athlete back to play following a concussion.
+Chiropractors in every state in America are educated to be primary care providers, in Montana and many other states chiropractors are also able to return an athlete back to play following a concussion.
 Chiropractors have a major roll in the diagnosis, as well as the treatment of patients who have had a concussion, here's how.

 If a patient presents with a concussion there are a number of tests chiropractors will perform to get an accurate diagnosis and to rule out more serious complications.